Tori Murden: Solo row across the Atlantic

 Thirty-six years old at the time, she rowed for eighty-one days, traveling 4,767 km, starting from the Canary Islands and finishing at Guadeloupe on December 3, 1999.
 Her boat, Pearl, was twenty-three feet long, four feet high, and six feet wide and weighed about 1800 pounds.
 It was her second trip across the ocean, her first one cut short due to the hurricane season in 1998.

 She wrote a memoir about her experiences, A Pearl in the Storm: How I Found My Heart in the Middle of the Ocean, published by HarperCollins in 2009.

+Antarctic

-She is also noted for her 700-mile ski across the South Pole (the first woman to ski to the South Pole), and she was the first woman to climb the Lewis Nunatak in the Antarctic.
+Murden is also noted for her 700-mile ski across the South Pole (the first woman to ski to the South Pole), and she was the first woman to climb the Lewis Nunatak in the Antarctic.

-Career
+Other activities

-McClure has also worked as a chaplain at Boston City Hospital, the executive director of a shelter for homeless women, and a public policy analyst for the Mayor of Louisville, and she worked for the boxer and humanitarian Muhammad Ali.
-On June 1, 2010, she became the president of Spalding University, which is located in Louisville.
-She is the Chair of the Board of the National Outdoor Leadership School.
+McClure worked as a chaplain at Boston City Hospital, the executive director of a shelter for homeless women, and a public policy analyst for the Mayor of Louisville, and she worked for the boxer and humanitarian Muhammad Ali.

+On June 1, 2010, she became the president of Spalding University, a private Catholic university in Louisville, Kentucky.
+She retired in 2024.

+She was the chair of the Board of the National Outdoor Leadership School.

+She also served as the Chair of the Board of the National Outdoor Leadership School (NOLS), an outdoor education school headquartered in Lander, Wyoming, that emphasizes environmental ethics and wilderness excursions.